-Our specially equipped critical care cars allow us to reach more patients in urgent need
+Our specially equipped critical care cars enable us to reach more patients in urgent need

 As well as our helicopter, Helimed 65, we have a fleet of critical care cars that allow us to reach more patients in need across the region.